populationgenetics/exercises/HWexercise/HW.md

 3)  What could the reason for a deviation from Hardy-Weinberg proportions be?

-We can use a Q–Q (quantile-quantile) plot to check whether the data perform as expected.
+We can use Q–Q (quantile-quantile) plots to check whether the data perform as expected.
 In this case, we check whether the genotypic proportions are the expected Hardy-Weinberg proportions.
 We use the HardyWeinberg package to do this.
 See **6.4.
 Q-Q plots** below in this